MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-pva-as-a-skill.md

     :::image type="content" source="media/PVA-as-a-skill/Composer_PVASkillAdded.png" alt-text="Composer - Power Virtual Agents skill added":::

-## Invoke a specific Power Virtual Agents skill's Topic
+## Call a specific Power Virtual Agents skill's topic
 You can directly call any specfic Power Virtual Agents skill topic in Bot Framework bot's business logic rather than rely on a user utterance to trigger it.
 Only the Power Virtual Agents topic that are listed in skill manifest can be directly invoked from your Bot Framework bot.